 A Step Forward

-One afternoon there came this most precious Japanese girl.
-I took a good look at her and thought, "Ah—", and that’s as far as I got.
-When I thought, "Ah—", my chin dropped down and my mouth fell open.
+One afternoon, there came this most precious Japanese girl.
+I took a good look at her and thought, "Ah-", and that's as far as I got.
+When I thought, "Ah-", my chin dropped down and my mouth fell open.
 At that very moment, she popped a tiny spoonful of ice cream into my mouth.
 It tasted and felt so good.
-I wanted more but I couldn’t get my mouth opened.
-Then I realized that if I looked at that pretty girl again and thought, "Ah—", it might work.
+I wanted more but I couldn't get my mouth open.
+Then I realized that if I looked at that pretty girl again and thought, "Ah-", it might work.
 And it did!
 She laughed and then I came as close to laughing as I could remember.
-Pretty soon I was eating everything that anyone would bring to me.
+Pretty soon, I was eating everything that anyone would bring to me.

 But I still couldn't feed myself for a long time.
 I was constantly scolded because I didn't drink the water.
 Care was taken to bring large pitchers of water to my bedside table as I was considerably dehydrated.
 But I could neither lift the pitcher nor tell anyone what the problem was.
 Then one day someone brought a straw.
 After I got the first sip going I couldn't let go.
 I drank the entire pitcher of water without coming up for air.
 Another triumph.

 Finally, I was sent to Letterman Hospital in San Francisco.
-There, surgeons labored endlessly to repair damage to my skull, face, arm, leg and other parts of my mangled body.
+There, surgeons labored endlessly to repair damage to my skull, face, arm, leg, and other parts of my mangled body.
 Surgeons must have dulled dozens of needles and scissors sewing and snipping threads for the tiny stitches inside and outside of my body which was pretty muscular.